 While some of these ingredients used to be crucial to formulating the product, thanks to technological advancements, companies can now create long-lasting, hydrating lipstick using only natural, organic dyes and oils.

-If you’re on the market for a new lipstick, remember to read the label first.
+If you're looking for a new lipstick, remember to read the label first.
 And put that pretty tube back on the shelf if you see any of the following ingredients listed on it:

 Polyparaben

 Polyparaben is a chemical commonly found in cosmetics, such as sunscreen, foundation, eye shadow, and of course, lipstick.
-It acts as a preservative, preventing the formation of bacteria and mold [source].
-And while it keeps your lipstick from going rancid, there is strong evidence that polyparaben is an endocrine disruptor, in addition to being a potential allergen [source].
+It acts as a preservative, preventing the formation of bacteria and mold, per the FDA [source].
+And while it does keep your lipstick from going rancid, there is strong evidence that polyparaben is an endocrine disruptor, in addition to being a potential allergen, according to the Environmental Working Group (EWG) [source].

 Methylparaben

-Just reading “paraben,” and you probably already know this ingredient shouldn’t be in your lipstick.
-However, a lot of companies still use it as a preservative, to prevent fungal growth in lipstick, moisturizer, or mascara.
+Just seeing the word paraben, you probably already know this ingredient shouldn't be in your lipstick.
+However, a lot of companies still use it as a preservative to prevent fungal growth in lipstick, moisturizer, and mascara.

-Again, methylparaben causes endocrine disruption [source], and it’s restricted for use in most European countries due to concerns linking the substance to cancer.
+Again, methylparaben causes endocrine disruption [source], and its use is restricted in most European countries due to concerns linking the substance to cancer.

-Essential oils, herbal extracts, or some vitamins can be used as natural alternatives.
+Essential oils, herbal extracts, and some vitamins can be used as natural alternatives.

 Also known as tocopheryl acetate or vitamin E acetate, tocopheryl is a synthetic form of vitamin E used as an antioxidant and conditioning agent in lipstick.
-Its side effects can include allergic reactions, burning, or blisters, and one study linked it to increased carcinogenic effects of UV rays in animals [source].
+Its side effects can include allergic reactions, burning, and blisters and one study linked it to increased carcinogenic effects of UV rays in animals, according to the EWG [source].

 In the case of natural lipsticks, natural vitamin E might be used for the same purpose as tocopheryl acetate.
-While more expensive for the manufacturer, this version is much safer for the consumer.
+While more expensive for the manufacturer, this version is much safer for consumers.

 Dyes

 We all love a pretty lipstick color to throw on just so, one that suits our complexion, making us look stylish and put together so easily.
 But many of these colors come from artificial dyes, which are derived from aluminum or petroleum products.
-Coal tar, for example, is a known human carcinogen [source] and allergen [source], yet it’s an ingredient in many famous brand lipsticks.
+Coal tar, for example, is a known human carcinogen and allergen, per the National Cancer Institute [source], yet it's an ingredient in many famous brand lipsticks.

 Unlike many other ingredients in cosmetics, color additives (with the unexplained exception of coal-tar dyes) must be approved for use by the FDA [source].
 You will find colorants that were not approved for food use listed as D&C.

 Those that are food-safe are marked as FD&C, meaning they can be used in food, drugs, and cosmetics [source].
-If you don’t want a lipstick with ingredients you wouldn’t be happy ingesting, opt for the latter.
+If you don't want a lipstick with ingredients you wouldn't be happy ingesting, opt for those in the latter category.

 Natural colors can be obtained from cacao or beetroot, among others.
 And while carmine is technically natural and has been used for thousands of years, you should skip this colorant if you’re vegan, as the color is actually obtained from the boiled bodies of beetles [source].